 We want to see creative, innovative and active public spaces that use art, craft and design to celebrate both the material of china clay and the culture of the clay country, enhancing its sense of place using clay and other media.

-We are planning to launch the Whitegold Ceramics Prize at the Whitegold Festival.
+We are planning to launch the Whitegold International Ceramics Prize at the Whitegold Festival.
 The first award will be made in 2019/20 and will seek to honour innovation in ceramic art.
 The successful artist will be invited to showcase their work at the Whitegold festival and be offered a bursary to support their development in St Austell.
 For full details please click here

 The Whitegold Festival is an annual celebration.
 Our vision is to work with artists, makers and designers to celebrate past and present, and create future stories of china clay and the communities who live with it, inspiring people in and around the district to develop their creative potential and the area’s future sustainability.

-Now its in 4th year the Whitegold Festival will reach right across the town centre, with performance and demonstration areas, clay and other craft artists from across Cornwall, and entertainment from street performers, jazz bands, dance groups, and brass bands from the clay villages amongst others, continuing the proud heritage of community music-making.
+The Whitegold Festival will reach right across the town centre, with performance and demonstration areas, clay and other craft artists from across Cornwall, and entertainment from street performers, jazz bands, dance groups, and brass bands from the clay villages amongst others, continuing the proud heritage of community music-making.
 The next whitegold festival will take place on Saturday 21st September 2019.